 Many species are known to depart beaches for migration on rising tides, during all times of the day, but mainly in the late afternoon or early evening (Sibley, 2001).
 Other observations indicate shorebirds may depart for migration mainly on sunny days, in the few hours before twilight (Harrington 2001).
 Inclement weather may deter the departure of migrants as many shorebird species move inland during coastal storms to nearby agricultural fields (Sibley, 2001).
 It is, however, during periods of inclement weather when birds are traveling at lower altitudes or when birds are arriving or departing stopover habitats that these birds could be most at risk of encountering the proposed wind turbines.
 In fact, studies from the existing offshore wind farms in Europe indicate that shorebirds can be at risk of collision at stopovers during short flights to foraging or resting areas (Kerlinger and Curry, 2002, Everaert, 2004).
-However, the location of the proposed turbines would be at least 5 miles (8 km) from concentrated shorebird or wading bird use areas such as shorelines and shallow areas exposed at low tide; therefore, the risk of collision is reduced.
+However, the location of the proposed turbines would be at least five miles (8 km) from concentrated shorebird or wading bird use areas such as shorelines and shallow areas exposed at low tide; therefore, the risk of collision is reduced.

-Breeding shorebirds are not expected to frequent the project area.
-However, migrating shorebirds that breed north of Nantucket Sound may fly through the area of the proposed action in spring or fall.
-Because little is understood about shorebird flight heights, it is reasonable to anticipate the project could potentially have significant risks to shorebirds and wading birds, particularly for species of conservation interest.
-Any level of collision mortality of the threatened piping plover would represent a more substantial impact because the loss of one breeding individual is detrimental to the regional population (the risk of collision of piping plover is discussed in more detail in the BA in Appendix G).
-The incidence of collision is uncertain for migrant shorebirds.
-Due to this level of uncertainty, the impacts associated with collision are anticipated to be moderate for coastal bird species other than the piping plover.
+Due to the generally high altitude of migrating shorebirds and the low risk of occurrence of shorebirds or wading birds in the area of the proposed action during periods of inclement weather, the risk of collision is low.
+Therefore, collision mortality associated with the proposed action is anticipated to result in minor negative impacts to shorebirds as well as wading birds, with the exception of species of conservation concern.
+Any level of collision mortality of the threatened piping plover would represent a more substantial impact because the loss of one breeding individual is detrimental to the regional population (the risk of collision of piping plover is discussed in more detail in Appendix C).
+Although the risk of collision is low, impacts associated with collision are anticipated to be minor to moderate for coastal bird species.